OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

 </div>
 ```

 Run the application.
-Click on `Orchard Core` link on Left Nav will load the Markdown of content item renders as per image below.
+Click on the `Orchard Core` link on the Left Nav will load the Markdown of content item renders as per the image below.

 ![Blazor App Rendering Orchard Content](./images/image-005.gif)

 - Now lets add `@attribute [StreamRendering]` on `Content.razor` to add stream rendering.
-Run the application and see stream rendering in action as per below image.
+Run the application and see stream rendering in action as per the below image.

 ![Sendering Orchard Content in Blazor App](./images/image-006.gif)

-Source code for this guide is available at [github.com/OrchardCMS/OrchardCore.Samples](https://github.com/OrchardCMS/OrchardCore.Samples)
+The source code for this guide is available at [github.com/OrchardCMS/OrchardCore.Samples](https://github.com/OrchardCMS/OrchardCore.Samples)